JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 5. Update Shared State Cross Different Namespaces

-One caveat you probably have noticed is that, if you update the movie name, the movie name in the movie thumbnail on the homepage did not get updated.
+One caveat you probably have noticed is that, if you update the movie name, the movie name in the movie thumbnail on the homepage is not getting updated.
 Can we add the `namespace: 'movie'` to the `makeGetMovies` fetch factory also?
 It would have been nice, but notice that `makeGetMovies` already has a namespace defined to allow loading data in pages to function correctly.

-Is there a way to keep shared pieces of stated updated cross different namespaces?
+Is there a way to keep shared pieces of state updated across different namespaces?

-Yes, ReSift got your back.
+Yes!
+ReSift got your back.

 We can achieve this by adding a block with the key `movie` in the `makeGetMovies` merge body to indicate to ReSift that the state of movies fetch needs to get updated if the state under the `movie` namespace get updated.
 And the value for this key will tell ReSift how to merge the two states.